noaa-gml/rtorf/paper.md

 # Functions

-The `robspack` functions are shown in the table 1.
+The `rtorf` functions are shown in the table 1.

 Table 1.
-Functions and classes in `robspack`.
+Functions and classes in `rtorf`.

 | Function              | Description                                       |
 |-----------------------|---------------------------------------------------|